 - Beat one egg and put it into the mixer

 - To the egg, add 2/3 cup of milk

-- You will need a skillet, deep fryer, or Dutch oven filled with vegetable oil
+- You will need a skillet, deep fryer, or Dutch oven filled with vegetable oil on medium heat

 - Initially, the batter will sink but will quickly float back to the top

 - Let it start the browning process before you flip it over.